Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Initial hooks to insert characters into the HP8x keyboard buffer from the WiFi link
 -   Try and standardize formatting

-    -   Allman style braces (the curly ones)
+    -   Allman style braces, {the curly ones}
     -   Keywords followed by spaces before brackets (the curved ones)
-    -   Empty brace pair on while can be on 1 line:  while (condition) {}   // explain
+    -   Empty brace pair on while can be on 1 line:

+            while (condition) {}   // explain

-    -   Spaces around operators:  use "value >> 3"  rather than "value>>3"
+    -   Spaces around operators:

+        use

+            value >> 3

+        rather than

+            value>>3

-    -   In parameter list, no space before a comma, space after comma:  func(param1, param2, param3);
+    -   In parameter list, no space before a comma, space after comma:

+            func(param1, param2, param3);

 -   The DirLine.h class looks like it was extracted from EBTKS_AUXROM_SD_Services.cpp (around line 400) and placed in /include, but there is still a copy in EBTKS_AUXROM_SD_Services.cpp , so this looks